IntelLabs/networkgym/README.md

       "GMA": {
           "downlink_mode": "auto", //"auto", "split", or "steer". "auto" will config UDP and TCP ACK as steer and TCP data as split.
           "uplink_mode": "auto", //"auto", "split", or "steer". "auto" will config UDP and TCP ACK as steer and TCP data as split.
+          "enable_dynamic_flow_prioritization": false, //When DFP is enabled, for each cell, mark 70%~90% of traffic or users to high priority.
           "measurement_interval_ms": 100, //duration of a measurement interval.
           "measurement_guard_interval_ms": 0 //gap between 2 measurement interval
         },